CS234319/safot/tutorials/md/Mini-LISP.md

 Mini-LISP is a programming language designed for students of programming languages:
 - Quick to learn and master.
 Inappropriate for any serious programming.
-- Captures the essence of LISP
+- Captures the essence of Lisp
 - Meticiuluously, purges, eliminates, and/or ignores, anything else!

 Don't be mistaken; the language is small; its capabilities are huge: